Piazza Armerina

 Peristyle garden (Giardino peristilio)

-The highlight of the villa is The Great Hunt (La Grande Cassia) along the large corridor.
+The highlight of the villa is definitely The Great Hunt (La Grande Caccia) along the large corridor.
 This is the largest mosaic fresco in the world and is extremely well preserved.
 From end-to-end, it measures up to 66 m.
+This is the piece of artwork that really captured my full attention during the journey.

 The remarkable mosaic along this corridor is very complex.
 It is a depiction of the capture of live wild beasts all around the world and their subsequent transport by ship to Rome (Roma) for fights in the Colosseum or other circuses.
+The scenes portray animlas, hunters, sailors, and animal handlers working across different landscapes, cumulating into a long comic strip.
 The entire 66-m mosaic depicts almost a grand display of stories during the era.
 All the mosaics are almost certain to be made by African artists and artisans of the time.

 The other striking part was the fact that at the top left corner you see that someone had plied open the bikini mosaics and revealed another tile-layer underneath the bikini girls.
 This apparently shows that the villa has changed occupation and the use of the room had been rethought.